teenagers suffering diarrhea - page one

-The tale of...Amanda
+The tale of...Amanda (October 2003)

 I am 19 years old and I have been suffering from IBS for about ten years.
 It all started when I was in fifth grade.
 At the end of the school day, I would get these awful stomach pains and have to go to the office.
 My mom would come pick me up from school just about everyday.
-One night I started have worse pains than ever before.
+One night I started to have worse pains than ever before.
 I was doubling over in pain.
 I was very scared, and so were my parents.

 They then took me to the emergency room where the doctor told us we would have to consult a special doctor.
 After having an upper and lower GI and other various tests, they told us I have IBS.
 To have this problem happen to me at such a young age was just awful.
 I was and still am taking Levsin, which seems to help.

 I would give anything to have a new stomach!
 I have to revolve my whole life around this.
-My fiancé is so wonderful and understanding.
-If I say I have a stomach ache, he runs and gets me my "tummy pills" as he calls them, and tells me to rest and if I want to, he will leave me alone for a while.
+My fiance is so wonderful and understanding.
+If I say I have a stomach ache, he runs and gets me my 'tummy pills' as he calls them, and tells me to rest and if I want to, he will leave me alone for a while.

 I never know when I will get an attack.
 If I'm at work, I have to go right to the bathroom and eventually go home.
 I had to quit all sports when I was younger because I would get too stressed out and nervous before practices and games.
 It has taken over my whole life and I am now learning to cope with it.
 Anyone who doesn't have this will never understand.
+Please e-mail me with your comments and/or story.
+Thanks for taking the time to read this.

-E-mail Amanda: MFrog515[at]aol.com
+E-mail Amanda: [email protected]

-The tale of...Alexandria
+The tale of...Alexandria (October 2003)

 I was diagnosed last year after many different doctors and many different tests.
 Now I just turned 19 and in British Columbia Canada (where I live) that is the legal drinking age.
 But as we all know liquor does not help at all.

 The thing that bothers me the most is that my friends don't seem to understand at all what I have to go through all the time.
 All of them have tried continuously to try and get me to go out to the bars and clubs to drink with them.
-I always tell them "I can't drink" but it really doesn't seem to phase them at all.
+I always tell them 'I can't drink' but it really doesn't seem to phase them at all.

-Also when I really am having 'one of those days' when I don't feel like doing anything because I'm scared to leave my house because I never know when I will have to use the bathroom, all my friends just think I'm making it all up, or as everyone who has IBS has heard before, "It's all in your head."
+Also when I really am having 'one of those days' when I don't feel like doing anything because I'm scared to leave my house because I never know when I will have to use the bathroom, all my friends just think I'm making it all up, or as everyone who has IBS has heard before, 'It's all in your head.'
 Really I don't know how many times I've heard it.

 Some days I feel as if I will never be back to normal.
 Which makes me very depressed.
 If anyone has any information for me on foods that help and foods that don't or any information at all please contact me via email.
-Thanx.
+Thanks.

-E-mail Alexandria: skittles_420_50[at]hotmail.com
+E-mail Alexandria: [email protected]

-The tale of...Alison
+The tale of...Alison (October 2003)

-I was recently diagnosed with IBS at the age of 19, through theory of elimination.
+I was recently diagnosed with IBS at the age of 19, through the theory of elimination.
 When it first began I was extremely ill and was going to sit in the bathroom to pass gas every hour.
 I went to the doctor and they gave me something to control the diarrhea, thinking I had some kind of bug.

 I got better for a few days and then it came back, my doctor ran all sorts of blood tests and because my liver enzyme levels were slightly elevated they thought I might have a virus.